News

 In late November 2026, Disney Magic is set to depart San Diego on a 14-night Panama Canal repositioning cruise.
 The voyage crosses through Central America and is slated to end in Galveston, Texas.

-• Four- and five-night Baja cruises are expected to include stops such as Ensenada and Catalina Island, keeping port calls close to Southern California.
+The shorter Baja cruises are expected to include stops such as Ensenada and Catalina Island, keeping port calls close to Southern California.
+The seven-night Mexican Riviera sailings are scheduled to reach farther south, with calls such as Puerto Vallarta and Cabo San Lucas.

 Passenger volumes and economic expectations tied to the deal